presquepartout/SayerPythonProject/LessonOne.md

 `9.0 / 2.0`

 What happened this time?
-(You should get a different answer from `9 / 2`).
+(In Python 2, you should get a different answer from `9 / 2`, in python 3 they are the same).

-That is because to Python, 9 and 9.0 are two different `types` of numbers.
+In Python, 9 and 9.0 are two different `types` of numbers.

 `9` is an `int`.
 (Short for integer.)